Potomac Rose Society Events

 With Michael J. Raupp, Ph.D.

-PRS was delighted to welcome University of Maryland Professor Mike Raupp—”The Bug Guy”—a nationally-recognized expert who is frequently called upon by CNN, MSNBC, NPR, and other networks, as well as being a guest on late night TV.
+PRS was delighted to welcome University of Maryland Professor Mike Raupp—”The Bug Guy”—a nationally-recognized expert who is frequently called upon by CNN, MSNBC, NPR, and other networks, as well as being a guest on late night TV for the April 2017 program.
 Professor Raupp presented a fascinating advocacy for Integrated Pest Management (IPM) in the rose garden… and the very next day, he was interviewed on WTOP!

 PRS Meets the Flower Whisperer!